 context setup

-The setup command is the fastest way to get started with ContextKit.
-It opens a 5-step wizard in your browser that creates a data product from scratch.
+The setup command is the fastest way to get started with RunContext.
+It opens a 6-step wizard in your browser that creates a semantic plane from scratch.

 context setupcontext setup --port 4040 # custom port (default: 4040)context setup --no-browser # don't auto-open the browserWhat it does

-Section titled “What it does”The setup wizard opens at http://localhost:4040/setup and walks through five steps:
+Section titled “What it does”The setup wizard opens at http://localhost:4040/setup and walks through six steps:

-Section titled “Step 4: Review”Review all your inputs before submitting.
+Section titled “Step 4: Checkpoint”Review the scaffolded metadata before enrichment.
 Edit any field before proceeding.

 - Enrich to Silver — add glossary, lineage, sample values, trust status